algosup/2024-2025-project-5-bubble-intermarche-team-3/Document/Management/WeeklyReports/week6.md

 ## Accomplishments

 - Document
-   - The Technical Specifications are done.
+   - The Technical Specifications is done.
    - The User Manual has been completed.
    - The README has been finished.